 Miahuatec Zapotec is endangered, but it is still spoken within the context of a culturally conservative community.

-This deposit contains material on the cornfield blessing ceremony practiced by the xa’yint, the 260-day Zapotec ritual calendar, traditional folklore, ethnobotany, onomatopoeia and phonology.
-In many cases these are raw materials which have been processed for published work elsewhere and thus this ELAR deposit is an important resource for readers and users of those materials.
+This collection contains material on the cornfield blessing ceremony practiced by the xa’yint, the 260-day Zapotec ritual calendar, traditional folklore, ethnobotany, onomatopoeia and phonology.
+In many cases these are raw materials which have been processed for published work elsewhere and thus this ELAR collection is an important resource for readers and users of those materials.
 For example, a forthcoming book by Emiliano Cruz Santiago, Moód kéh’ mén noó tixu’t mén dí’z déh noó na’r kwent – Para leer y escribir el zapoteco de San Bartolomé Loxicha con cuentos, is a collection of glossed and translated texts collected from different elders.

 The collection represents a rich documentary including as much high quality video linguistic and cultural documentation as possible.
 In cases where participants do not wish to be video-recorded, audio recordings were produced instead.

 With the help of the presidency of San Bartolomé; Loxicha and other interested citizens, particular speakers were selected to visit and record (with their permission) as they told folktales and interesting details of local history, demonstrated how to prepare foods important to Zapotec gastronomy, how to make traditional implements including textiles, performed rituals, visited unexplored archaeological sites, hiked through the wilderness while pointing out particular flora and fauna and discussing their role in local culture, identified constellations in Zapotec astronomy, and more.
 In most cases, multiple speakers were present to facilitate conversation and more natural use of language.

 - time-aligned transcriptions, annotations and free translations into English and Spanish using ELAN and/or Transcriber